 \subsection{The Auriga project}

 The Auriga project \citep{Grand2017} is a state-of-the-art suite of cosmological magneto-hydrodynamical zoom-in simulations of very high resolution of the formation of galaxies.
-The haloes to be resimulated were chosen from the EAGLE project \citep{Schaye2015} and are isolated enough at $z = 0$ so as to be the most massive one in their environment.
-This isolation was quantified with an isolation parameter \citep[see][for details]{Grand2017}, and the resimulated galaxies were randomly selected from the most isolated quartile at $z=0$.
-They were run considering a $\Lambda$CDM cosmology, being $\Omega_m = 0.307$, $\Omega_b = 0.048$ and $\Omega_\Lambda = 0.693$ the cosmological parameters used.
+The halos to be re-simulated were chosen from the EAGLE project \citep{Schaye2015} and are isolated enough at $z = 0,$ so as to be the most massive one in their environment.
+This isolation was quantified with an isolation parameter, which involves the virial mass and radius of the main halo and those from which the distance is computed at $z = 0$.
+Briefly, to be considered as isolated, the centre of a target halo must be located at least nine times the virial radius of any other halo (i.e. $9 \, R_{200,i}$) away from any halo, whose virial mass exceeds $3\%$ of that of the target halo.
+We refer to \cite{Grand2017} for further details.
+The re-simulated galaxies were then randomly selected from the most isolated quartile at $z=0$.
+They were run considering a $\Lambda$CDM cosmology, being $\Omega_m = 0.307$, $\Omega_b = 0.048,$ and $\Omega_\Lambda = 0.693$ the cosmological parameters used.
 The Hubble constant was taken from \cite{PlanckCollaboration2014}, where its value is $H_0 = 100 \, \rm{h} \, km \, s^{-1} Mpc^{-1}$ and $h = 0.6777$.
 The simulations were run using the magnetohydrodynamic code AREPO \citep{Springel2010, Pakmor2014} with a detailed model for galaxy formation \citep[see][for further details]{Grand2017}.
-This model includes relevant baryonic processes for the physics involved in galaxy formation, such as a uniform ultraviolet background \citep{Vogelsberger2013}, cooling processes from primordial and metal lines, a subgrid approach for star formation \citep{Springel2003}, stellar evolution, and supernova feedback mechanisms, metal enrichment from Type II and Ia supernovae (SNII and SNIa), and asymptotic giant branch (AGB) stars, black hole formation and active galactic nucleus feedback.
+This model includes relevant baryonic processes for the physics involved in galaxy formation, such as a uniform ultraviolet background \citep{Vogelsberger2013}, cooling processes from primordial and metal lines, a subgrid approach for star formation \citep{Springel2003}, stellar evolution, and supernova feedback mechanisms, metal enrichment from Type II and Ia supernovae (SNII and SNIa), and asymptotic giant branch (AGB) stars, black hole formation, and active galactic nucleus (AGN) feedback.